CodyReichert/awesome-cl/README.md

 Database
 ========

-* NEW [endatabas](https://github.com/endatabas/endb) - Schemaless SQL document database with full history.
-[AGPL-3.0][89].
-  - built in Common Lisp and Rust.
-  - in development, alpha product scheduled for Q2 of 2024. [roadmap](https://docs.endatabas.com/appendix/roadmap.html).
 * [cl-yesql](https://github.com/ruricolist/cl-yesql) - SQL statements live in their own files, in SQL syntax, and are imported into Lisp as functions.
 You are not limited to the features a DSL supports.
 Based on Clojure's Yesql.
 [MIT][200].

+See also:

+* [endatabas](https://github.com/endatabas/endb) - Schemaless SQL document database with full history.
+[AGPL-3.0][89].
+  - built in Common Lisp and Rust.
+  - in development, alpha product scheduled for Q2 of 2024. [roadmap](https://docs.endatabas.com/appendix/roadmap.html).

 ORMs
 ----